 It’s good for your health

 So how exactly does swimming get rid of the morning grogginess?
-What kind of black magic is going on behind the scenes that allows swimming to make you feel better after waking up at an ungodly hour in the morning to exercise?
+What kind of magic is going on behind the scenes that allows swimming to make you feel better after waking up at an ungodly hour in the morning to exercise?

 For starters, when you are doing any kind of physical activity, oxygen and nutrients must quickly circulate your body to replenish the oxygen-deprived blood caused by exercise.
 Your heart and lungs are responsible for this, and regularly exercising will help improve your cardiovascular system’s efficiency so that they can do it much faster for longer, increasing your overall stamina.